carolynvs/carolynvanslyck.com/content/blog/2018-12-30-gophercon-cfp.md

 As a reviewer, I am responsible for the attendees getting their monies worth, preserving the conference's reputation and respecting everyone's time.
 I can't do that with a talk proposal that doesn't give me enough information to know what they will talk about.
-Not just the topic, and the main points but details.
+Not just the topic, and the main points, but _details_.
 I need to know the best practices that they will recommend, the libraries they are going to tell people to use, the myths they are debunking, etc.

 The CFP gives you a text box to put in top secret notes that only the reviewers can see.
+**USE IT**.

-**USE IT** Tell me everything.
+Tell me everything.
 Give me an outline.
 Link to code gists and blog posts.
 Do whatever you can to make it clear to me that you are going to use your speaking slot for good.